randycoulman/DoubleAgents/README.md

 These methods do nothing but return a value as outlined above.

+If the arguments are important, use one of the following:

+* `stub: aMessage with: anObject`
+* `stub: aMessage with: anObject with: anotherObject`
+* `stub: aMessage with: anObject with: anotherObject with: aThirdObject`
+* `stub: aMessage withArguments: aCollection`
+* `stub: aMessage with: anObject return: anObject`
+* `stub: aMessage with: anObject with: anotherObject return: anObject`
+* `stub: aMessage with: anObject with: anotherObject with: aThirdObject return: anObject`
+* `stub: aMessage withArguments: aCollection return: anObject`
+* `stub: aMessage with: anObject do: aBlock`
+* `stub: aMessage with: anObject with: anotherObject do: aBlock`
+* `stub: aMessage with: anObject with: anotherObject with: aThirdObject do: aBlock`
+* `stub: aMessage withArguments: aCollection do: aBlock`

+The general forms are the `#stub:withArguments:*` methods; the others are provided as convenient shortcuts.
+These stubs are used when `aMessage` is sent with arguments that are "congruent" (see below) to those specified.
+They do nothing else except return a value as outlined above.

+For even more flexible argument checking, use one of the following:

+* `stub: aMessage where: aBlock`
+* `stub: aMessage where: aBlock return: anObject`
+* `stub: aMessage where: aBlock do: returnBlock`

+These stubs are used when `aMessage` is sent with arguments that satisfy `aBlock`.  `aBlock` must take some or all of the arguments and return a Boolean indicating whether the arguments are satisfactory.
+They do nothing else except return a value as outlined above.

+The argument-matching forms of the `#stub:*` methods are only useful when you need to respond differently to a stubbed message depending on one or more of the arguments.
+This is needed occasionally, but only after careful consideration of other options.
+In general, you should prefer non-argument-matching forms above.

 ## Disallowing a Message

 Sometimes, it is desirable to explicitly state that a particular